sib-swiss/AWS-docker/README.md

 ## Container & volume infrastructure

 Below you can find an example of the container infrastructure.
 Blue squares are containers, yellow are volumes.
 Arrows indicate accessibility.
+The data volume is meant to harbour read-only data (e.g. raw data).
+The group volume is meant as a shared directory, where everybody can read and write.

 ![container infrastructure](infrastructure.png)